hc-psy/hc-psy.github.io/cv.md

 *[SU HSIANG-YU Award]: The highest honor for psychological scientific thesis or dissertation in Taiwan.
 *[MENSA]: Mensa is the largest and oldest high IQ society in the world.
 It is a non-profit organization open to people who score at the 98th percentile or higher on a standardised, supervised IQ or other approved intelligence test.
+*[Mixed-Effect Model]: A statistical model containing both fixed effects and random effects.
+*[Generalized Linear Model]: A flexible generalization of ordinary linear regression that allows for the response variable to have an error distribution other than the normal distribution.
+*[Bayesian Analysis]: A method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.
+*[Causal Analysis]: Where the outcomes of the intervention are compared with the outcomes that would have been achieved if the intervention had not been implemented.
+*[SEM]: A set of statistical techniques used to measure and analyze the relationships of observed and latent variables.
+*[Time Series Analysis]: A specific way of analyzing a sequence of data points collected over an interval of time.